autogluon/autogluon/docs/tutorials/object_detection/beginner.md

 # Object Detection - Quick Start
 :label:`sec_object_detection_quick`

-Besides Image classification, objecgt detection is another important task in computer vision.
-In this tutorial, we will share a brief example to go through the steps that how to use AutoGluon for object detection.
+Besides Image classification, object detection is another important task in computer vision.
+In this tutorial, we share a brief example to go through the steps that how to use AutoGluon for object detection.

 Our goal is to detect motorbike in images by YOLO3 model.
 A tiny dataset is collected from VOC dataset, which only contains the motorbike category.
-The model pretained on COCO dataset is used to do finetuning our small dataset.
-With the help of AutoGluon, we are able to try many models with different hyper-parameters automatically, and return the best one as our final model.
+The model pretrained on COCO dataset is used to do fine-tuning our small dataset.
+With the help of AutoGluon, we are able to try many models with different hyperparameters automatically, and return the best one as our final model.
 It is better to go over the tutorial about :ref:`sec_imgquick` first to learn how to use AutoGluon.

-Let's start with importing autogluon and ObjectDetection module for our task
+Let's start with importing autogluon and ObjectDetection module for our task:
 ```{.python .input}
 import autogluon as ag
 from autogluon import ObjectDetection as task
 ```

-## Tiny_motorbike dataset
+## Tiny_motorbike Dataset
 We collect a toy dataset only for detecting motorbikes in images.
-From VOC datset, 120 images are randomly selected as our training dataset, 50 images for validation and another 50 ones for testing.
+From VOC dataset, 120 images are randomly selected as our training dataset, 50 images for validation and another 50 ones for testing.
 This tiny dataset follows the same format as VOC.

 Using the commands below, we can download this dataset, which is only 23M.
 The variable `root` specifies the path to store this dataset.
 The name of unzipped folder is called `tiny_motorbike`.